Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2021-05-01/types.md

 * **nodePublicIPPrefixID**: string: This is of the form: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/publicIPPrefixes/{publicIPPrefixName}
 * **nodeTaints**: string[]: The taints added to new nodes during node pool create and scale.
 For example, key=value:NoSchedule.
 * **orchestratorVersion**: string: As a best practice, you should upgrade all node pools in an AKS cluster to the same Kubernetes version.
 The node pool version must have the same major version as the control plane.
 The node pool minor version must be within two minor versions of the control plane version.
 The node pool version cannot be greater than the control plane version.
 For more information see [upgrading a node pool](https://docs.microsoft.com/azure/aks/use-multiple-node-pools#upgrade-a-node-pool).
-* **osDiskSizeGB**: int: OS Disk Size in GB to be used to specify the disk size for every machine in the master/agent pool.
+* **osDiskSizeGB**: int {minValue: 0, maxValue: 2048}: OS Disk Size in GB to be used to specify the disk size for every machine in the master/agent pool.
 If you specify 0, it will apply the default osDisk size according to the vmSize specified.
 * **osDiskType**: 'Ephemeral' | 'Managed' | string: The default is 'Ephemeral' if the VM supports it and has a cache disk larger than the requested OSDiskSizeGB.
 Otherwise, defaults to 'Managed'.
 May not be changed after creation.
 For more information see [Ephemeral OS](https://docs.microsoft.com/azure/aks/cluster-configuration#ephemeral-os).
 * **osSKU**: 'CBLMariner' | 'Ubuntu' | string: Specifies an OS SKU.
 This value must not be specified if OSType is Windows.
 * **osType**: 'Linux' | 'Windows' | string: The operating system type.
 The default is Linux.